 For Foreigners who are not Singapore Permanent Residents:

 A foreigner can register a Sole Proprietorship.
-Foreigners that live in Singapore can obtain a FIN (Foreign Identification Number).
+Foreigners who live in Singapore can obtain a FIN (Foreign Identification Number).
 With FIN, an individual can log into the system to start a registration.
-But in any case, a foreigner needs to obtain authorization from the government.
+However, in any case, a foreigner needs to obtain authorization from the government.

 For example, from the MOM (Ministry of Manpower) or the ICA (Immigration Checkpoint Authority)